simoniz0r/spm/README.md

 ```
     list|l      - list all available packages

-    info|i      - output information for an package
+    info|i      - output information for a package

     search|se   - search for available packages

-    install|in - install an package to $TARGET_DIR
+    install|in - install a package to $TARGET_DIR

-    get         - install an package to $GET_DIR without managing it
+    get         - install a package to $GET_DIR without managing it

     remove|rm   - remove an installed package